JeremiahKaren/35percent.github.io/_posts/2019-08-05-elephant-park-final-phase-affordable-housing.md

 subtitle: "Final phase of Heygate redevelopment proposes increase in homes with decrease in affordable"
 published: true
 ---
-Developer Lendlease has applied to build 220 more homes than consented while providing 29 fewer affordable homes than consented.
-This will bring the total number of homes to 2,689 of which just 92 social rent.
-Despite the planning consent requiring a viability review for such changes none has been submitted.
+Developer Lendlease has applied to build 220 more homes than consented while providing 29 fewer affordable homes than consented in the last phase of its [redevelopment of the Heygate estate](http://35percent.org/heygate-regeneration-faq).
+This will bring the total number of homes to 2,689 of which just 92 social rent without the viability review envisaged in the planning consent.

 In its recently submitted detailed [planning application](https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=externalDocuments&keyVal=_STHWR_DCAPR_9582742) for the last plot of the scheme (MP5/H7) for what is now known as [Elephant Park](http://elephantpark.co.uk), Lendlease proposes building 424 new homes.
 There would be 72 affordable units, made up of 37 shared-ownership, 20 affordable rent and 15 social rent.